zfhassaan/jazzcash/README.md

 <h4> Disclaimer </h4>
 This is unofficial Jazzcash API Payment Gateway.
 This repository  is only created to help developers in streamlining the integration process.
-You can Review the Official Payment Gateway <a href="https://sandbox.jazzcash.com.pk/Sandbox/" >here.</a> This Package only hosted checkout process.
+You can Review the Official Payment Gateway <a href="https://sandbox.jazzcash.com.pk/Sandbox/" >here.</a> This Package only processes hosted checkout process.
 There's no Subscription option enabled yet.

 #### About